Search

 Greedy problems in AI coding interviews aren't about raw algorithmic knowledge.
 They're about judgment.
 The AI can write the code.
 It can sort intervals by end time and iterate through them faster than you can type the function signature.
 What it can't do reliably is decide whether greedy is the right approach in the first place.

-That decision -- greedy vs. DP vs. something else entirely -- is yours to make.
-And how you make it, how you reason about it out loud, how you verify the AI's output against edge cases, how you push back when something feels wrong -- that's what the interview is really measuring.
+That decision, greedy vs. DP vs. something else entirely, is yours to make.
+And how you make it, how you reason about it out loud, how you verify the AI's output against edge cases, etc. is what the interview is really measuring.

 The strongest candidates treat greedy as a tool they reach for deliberately, not a default they fall back on because it's simpler.
 They can articulate why it works, catch when it doesn't, and pivot to the right alternative without losing momentum.
 That's the skill worth practicing.